Aim of the attendance policy

-Notification of Absence
+Notification of absence

-- Short term absence/sickness (5 days or less) – telephone or email the programme administrator.
+- Short term absence/sickness (5 days or less) – Telephone or email the programme administrator.
 In certain circumstances, guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.

-Repeated unauthorised or un-notified absence will be treated as a potential disciplinary matter and could result in a referral to the university’s Student Progress MonitoringCommittee (SPMC).
+Repeated unauthorised or un-notified absence or lack of academic engagement will be treated as a potential disciplinary matter and could result in a referral to the Academic Registrar (under General Regulations) or to the university’s Student Progress MonitoringCommittee (SPMC).

 In circumstances where absence is necessary at very short notice (e.g. a close family bereavement) students should email the relevant programme administrator, to confirm this absence and to give an indication of the period of absence.
 Guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.